Acenhauer/cucumberjvm-wallapop-testng/README.md

 cucumberjvm-wallapop-testng
 ==============================

-This repository is an example for using cucumberjvm, pagefactory &amp; page objects, testng and also Maven with ant script to run the tests
+This repository is an example for using Webdriver, CucumberJVM, PageObjects, PageFactory, TestNG and also Maven with ant script to run the tests

 Technologies and tools used in this example:

     Webdriver
     CucumberJVM
     PageObjects
     PageFactory
-    Testng
+    TestNG
     Maven

 In order to execute the tests, you need a JDK, Maven and a Selenium Stand Alone WebDriver server running on your machine.
 Just type this command: